What is C2PA? A Guide to Content Provenance

 What is C2PA?
 A Simple Explanation

 C2PA stands for the Coalition for Content Provenance and Authenticity.
-It is an open technical standard a universal framework designed to certify the origin and history (provenance) of digital content.
-It functions like a tamper-evident "birth certificate" that is securely embedded within a media file.
-This certificate, known as a C2PA manifest, provides a verifiable, factual record of the content's lifecycle, rather than an opinion or a guess about its authenticity.
+It's an open technical standard, a universal framework designed to certify the origin and history (provenance) of digital content.
+It functions like a tamper-evident "birth certificate" that's securely embedded within a media file.
+This certificate, known as a C2PA manifest, provides a verifiable, factual record of the content's lifecycle rather than an opinion or guess about its authenticity.

 The Coalition Behind the Standard

 The credibility of the C2PA standard is rooted in its founders: a steering committee that includes Adobe, Microsoft, Intel, Sony, Canon, Nikon, and the BBC.
-This unique alliance of software developers, hardware manufacturers, and media organizations ensures that C2PA is being integrated across the entire content ecosystem, from the moment of capture in a camera to its final display on a screen.
+This alliance of software developers, hardware manufacturers, and media organizations ensures C2PA integration across the entire content ecosystem, from the moment of capture in a camera to its final display on a screen.

 How the C2PA Standard Works